 Other useful information

 If you want your child to attend an Anthem school, you should get in touch with that school for further details.
 Contact information for all our schools can be found in the Our schools section of this website.
 Applications for school places are usually made via your Local Authority.
 Please note that we do not manage admissions centrally.

 Concerns and complaints

 Our Concerns and Complaints Policy, which can be found at the bottom if this page, has detailed information about how complaints about schools are handled at Anthem.
 There is a separate policy for complaints about the Trust, which can be found on the Key information page of this website.

 We take the safety, security and wellbeing of all pupils and staff in our schools extremely seriously.
 Every school is required to have a Designated Safeguarding Lead (or DSL).
-The DSLs are supported by our three Safeguarding Lead Learners, who go into schools on a regular basis to ensure safeguarding best practice is followed at all times and throughout every Anthem school.
+The DSLs are supported by our Head of Safeguarding, who goes into schools on a regular basis to ensure safeguarding best practice is followed at all times and throughout every Anthem school.

 Further information about the safeguarding standards we set for Anthem schools can be found in the Child Protection and Safeguarding Policy below.